 For our family, we had lowered the expenditures to just about the bare minimum: one car, $100/week grocery budget, drinking only water and line drying our clothes.
-I was content with those choices because as I mentioned in my very 1st post of the series, we made the choice to live on less so that I could simplify our life and be home to homeschool our four children, one of whom has Asperger’s Syndrome.
+I was content with those choices because as I mentioned in my very 1st post of the series, we made the choice to live on less so that I could simplify our life and be home to homeschool our four children, one of whom has learning issues.

 An interesting thing happened, however, as I read and responded to comments.
 I started thinking again about our decisions and about my mindset regarding money.
 I wrote a post about poverty versus frugality which was the beginning of the change in my thinking.

 I started feeling that I had limited myself because of my poverty mentality.
 I think contentment is a valuable character trait, and I try very hard to practice it, but I started to feel that I was no longer just being content, but depriving myself and my family of the abundant life that I believe God has for each of us.

 The photo that I chose for the Living on Less Than $28,000 Series represented my thinking about finances perfectly–TIGHT.
 While we have done a pretty good job of living our values and focusing on relationships rather than material things, I have actually made money more important in my life than it needs to be.
 I have spent a lot of time and effort to control money rather than letting it flow through our lives.
 (By the way, when I say “flow”, I don’t mean spending mindlessly and watching our money flow out of our bank account.)

 As I evaluated everything, I felt that I was living a “less than” life.
 I was not living up to my full potential financially or in any other area.